Toxic Workplace Checklist

 2. Overwork is the Norm:

-An environment that constantly demands more without recognizing the value of rest and recuperation is signaling a disregard for employee well-being.
+An environment that constantly demands more without recognising the value of rest and recuperation is signalling a disregard for employee well-being.
 While dedication and hard work are commendable, pushing employees to the brink of burnout for prolonged periods is neither sustainable nor ethical.
 Over time, it leads to decreased morale, increased errors, and a significant dip in overall productivity, contrary to what the overwork culture promises.

 3. Gossip Circulates Unchecked: